FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 What is SaaS cost optimization?

 SaaS cost optimization is the process of auditing and reducing your operating expenses — primarily software subscriptions and infrastructure — without sacrificing the tools that directly generate or protect revenue.
+Done well, SaaS cost optimization preserves capability while removing waste.

-Target: total tool and infrastructure spend under 20–25% of MRR.
+Target: total tool and infrastructure spend under 20–25% of MRR after SaaS cost optimization.
 At €1K MRR, that’s €200–€250/mo.
 At €5K MRR, €1,000–€1,250/mo is the ceiling before you should audit again.

-When should I do a cost audit?
+When should I run a SaaS cost optimization audit?

-Do an audit: when you first launch, every time your MRR doubles, whenever your net burn rate increases without a corresponding revenue increase, and after every “I’ll just keep it one more month” moment.
+Run a SaaS cost optimization audit when you first launch, every time your MRR doubles, whenever your net burn rate increases without a corresponding revenue increase, and after every “I’ll just keep it one more month” moment.

-Does cutting tools affect product quality?
+Does SaaS cost optimization affect product quality?

 See Your Cost of Revenue in Real Time